Huell Howser: Volcano House

-In 2003, Howser purchased the 1800 sqft Volcano House, situated on a volcanic cinder cone just outside Barstow in Newberry Springs, along with 60 acre of desert and a man-made lake.
+In 2003, Howser purchased the 1800 sqft Volcano House, which is situated on a volcanic cinder cone in the Mojave Desert just outside the town of Newberry Springs, California (near Barstow), along with 60 acre of land and a man-made lake.

 In 2010, Howser put the unusual residence on the market for $650,000.
 In June 2012, The Panther, a student-run newspaper for Chapman University, announced that Howser had donated the Volcano House to the school.
 On September 3, 2015, Chapman University sold the Volcano House for $750,000.

 Retirement and death

-On November 27, 2012, The Sacramento Bee reported that Howser was retiring from making new shows, amid speculation in the television community that he was seriously ill.
+On November 27, 2012, The Sacramento Bee reported that Howser was retiring from making new shows, amid speculation in the television community that he was seriously ill.According to Luis Fuerte's book, "Louie, Take a Look at This!
+My Time with Huell Howser," Howser ended productions on all his shows in December of 2011.

 On January 7, 2013 at 2:35 a.m., Howser died at his Palm Springs home, at the age of 67.
-He had had cancer for several years, and his death certificate listed metastatic prostate cancer as the cause.
+He had had cancer for about two years according to his assistant Ryan Morris, when "Howser began the process of donating nearly everything he owned to Chapman University in Orange, where he also established a scholarship."
+His death certificate listed metastatic prostate cancer as the cause.
 Howser's body was cremated and his ashes were scattered at sea off the coast of Los Angeles County.

 On January 15, 2013, a memorial was held for Howser, who said before his death that he did not want a funeral as he did not want attention.